panel-attack/panel-game/docs/Understanding the Codebase.md

 The default assets can be found in the `client/assets folder`.
 `client/assets/default_data` contains mods that ship with the game while the other directories contain fallbacks for user mods that don't provide certain assets.
 Each graphic asset type has its own file for managing the loading process in `client/src/mods`:
-`Character.lua`, `Panels.lua`, `Stages.lua` and `Theme.lua` with characters and stages having a dedicated `CharacterLoader.lua` and `StageLoader.lua` to lazy load new assets on the fly.
-Panels and themes don't need this as panels always get loaded fully due to their small size and only a single theme can be loaded at a time.
+`Character.lua`, `Panels.lua`, `Stages.lua` and `Theme.lua`.
+Loading of characters and stages is described in the next section.
+Panels always get loaded fully due to their small size and only a single theme can be fully loaded at a time.
 For characters, panels and stages, a table with id by index and a table with the actual mod by id is created for global access.

 ### Mod loading
 PA has a (still experimental) `ModController` component that tries to automatically load balance the loaded mods.
 `ModController:loadModFor` is a function that lazy loads a mod for a certain user (this can be a player or match) and holds a table with mods that have been loaded.
 Additionally each mod also holds by who it is loaded via weak tables.
 The `ModController` tries to unload any mod not associated with a certain user during its updates, keeping asset use low.
+By matches and players asserting proper claims via `loadModFor`, it is ensured that mods are not released while they are still in use.

 ## Utilities